Bag of Tricks for Adversarial Training: Bag of tricks

 \textbf{Batch size.} On the large-scale datasets like ImageNet~\citep{deng2009imagenet}, it has been recognized that the mini-batch size is an important factor influencing the model performance~\citep{goyal2017accurate}, where larger batch size traverses the dataset faster but requires more memory usage.
 In the adversarial setting, \citet{xie2018feature} use a batch size of $4096$ to train a robust model on ImageNet, which achieves state-of-the-art performance under adversarial attacks.
 As to the defenses reported on the CIFAR-10 dataset, the mini-batch sizes are usually chosen between $128$ and $256$, as shown in Table~\ref{table1}.
 To evaluate the effect, we test on two model architectures and four values of batch size in Table~\ref{table2}.
 Since the number of training epochs is fixed to $110$, we also consider applying the linear scaling rule introduced in \citet{goyal2017accurate}, i.e., when the mini-batch size is multiplied by $k$, multiply the learning rate by $k$.
 We treat the batch size of $128$ and the learning rate of $0.1$ as a basic setting to obtain the factor $k$.
 We can observe that the batch size of $128$ works well on CIFAR-10, while the linear scaling rule can benefit the cases with other batch sizes.

-\textbf{Label smoothing.} \citet{shafahi2019label} propose to utilize label smoothing to mimic the AT procedure. \citet{pang2019improving} also find that imposing label smoothing on the ensemble prediction can alleviate the adversarial transferability among individual members, and thus promote robustness of the ensemble model.
-Beyond previous observations, we further evaluate the effect of label smoothing on AT under stronger AutoAttack, which can rule out gradient obfuscation.
-As shown in Table~\ref{table3}, label smoothing can improve $\sim 1\%$ accuracy under PGD-10 and AutoAttack, without affecting the clean performance.
+\textbf{Label smoothing (LS).} \citet{shafahi2019label} propose to utilize LS to mimic adversarial training. \citet{pang2019improving} also find that imposing LS on the ensemble prediction can alleviate the adversarial transferability among individual members.
+Unfortunately, combing LS with standard training cannot prevent the models from evaded by adaptive attacks~\citep{tramer2020adaptive} or larger iteration steps~\citep{summers2018logit}.
+Beyond previous observations, we further evaluate the effect of LS on adversarial training.
+As shown in Table~\ref{table3} and Table~\ref{table3-more}, mild LS can improve $0.5 \sim 1\%$ robust accuracy under the strong attacks we evaluated, including AutoAttack and PGD-1000, without affecting the clean performance.
 This can be regarded as the effect induced by calibrating the confidence~\citep{stutz2019confidence} of adversarially trained models ($80\%\sim 85\%$ accuracy on clean data).
-However, excessive label smoothing could degrade the robustness (e.g., $\textrm{LS}=0.3$ vs. $\textrm{LS}=0.4$ on ResNet-18 shown in Table~\ref{table3}), which is consistent with the recent observations in~\citet{jiang2020imbalanced} (they use $\textrm{LS}=0.5$).
+In contrast, excessive LS could degrade the robustness (e.g., $\textrm{LS}=0.3$ vs. $\textrm{LS}=0.4$ on ResNet-18), which is consistent with the recent observations in~\citet{jiang2020imbalanced} (they use $\textrm{LS}=0.5$).
+However, since LS is known for its potential gradient masking effect, we advocate careful evaluations when applying this trick on the proposed defenses, following the suggestions in \citet{carlini2019evaluating}.

 \textbf{Optimizer.} Most of the AT methods apply SGD with momentum as the optimizer.
 The momentum factor is usually set to be $0.9$ with zero dampening.
 In other cases, \citet{carmon2019unlabeled} apply SGD with Nesterov, and \citet{rice2020overfitting} apply Adam for cyclic learning rate schedule.
 We test some commonly used optimizers in Table~\ref{table15}, as well as the decoupled AdamW~\citep{loshchilov2018decoupled} and the recently proposed gradient centralization trick SGD-GC / SGD-GCC~\citep{yong2020gradient}.
 We can find that SGD-based optimizers (e.g., Mom, Nesterov, SGD-GC / SGD-GCC) have similar performance, while Adam / AdamW performs worse for piecewise learning rate schedule.